-How to scan a QR code on iPhone, iPad, or iPad Touch
+3 methods to scan a QR code on an iPhone

 Open the Camera app.

-Point your camera at the QR code, making sure it’s inside the viewfinder.
+Point your camera at the QR code, ensuring it’s within the frame.

-Tap the banner to open the link or carry out the action.
+Tap the banner to open the link or perform the action associated with the QR code.

 Open the Settings app.